Minimal Ingredients for Reward Assignment from Expert Demonstrations: Experiments

-In Table \ref{tabel:metaworld_main}, we show the success rate (multiplied by 100) of each task.
-We repeat each experiment on 5 random seeds.
-Similarly, the average success rate over the last four evaluations is reported.
-The DrQ-v2 oracle results are borrowed from \citet{temporal_ot}, and we omit the Min-Dist method as it fails in these challenging online tasks.
+In Table~\ref{tabel:metaworld_main}, we report the success rate multiplied by 100 for each task, averaged over 5 random seeds.
+As in the offline experiments, we report the average over the last four evaluations.
+The DrQ-v2 Oracle results are taken from \citet{temporal_ot} with ground-truth sparse task reward.
+We omit the Min-Dist reward because it yields a \emph{zero} success rate across all tasks.

-The results reveal several notable trends.
-The Segment-matching method performs competitively across multiple tasks, including \texttt{door-open-v2} and \texttt{lever-pull-v2}, and mostly outperforms the standard OT baseline, despite its simplicity.
-The Segment-window variant, which incorporates temporal context and overlapping alignment, further improves performance and achieves the highest returns on tasks such as \texttt{window-open-v2}, \texttt{push-v2}, and \texttt{hand-insert-v2}.
-TemporalOT remains a strong performer overall, particularly on tasks that require fine-grained temporal coordination, such as \texttt{basketball-v3} and \texttt{door-lock-v2}.
-In aggregate, both TemporalOT and Segment-window substantially outperform the standard OT baseline, highlighting the importance of temporal structure in reward design.
-These findings align with our offline results and reinforce one of the central themes of this work: \emph{simple proximity-based heuristics, when combined with simple temporal inductive biases, can match or exceed the performance of more complex OT-based methods in both offline and online reinforcement learning settings}.
+The results show that both Seg-Match variants outperform OT and Min-Dist across nearly every task.
+Min-Dist fails completely, while raw Seg-Match already exceeds OT on all nine tasks, indicating that temporal correspondence is what makes the proximity signal usable at all.
+Smoothing then reduces variance on the highest-variance tasks (e.g., door-lock and basketball), lifting the total to a level competitive with TemporalOT.

+This performance gap also suggests that in long-horizon manipulation tasks, the main failure mode is not an inaccurate proximity approximation, but an underspecified notion of correspondence: without temporal structure, relabeling can assign spuriously high credit to states that are close to some expert state yet lie on an incompatible phase of the task (e.g., initial states), producing a noisy learning signal and weaker exploration.
+Enforcing a temporal correspondence thus stabilizes the proximity signal, so that the agent is encouraged to make progress along the demonstrated behavior rather than being rewarded for matching arbitrary expert states out of context.

+Overall, these online results support the broader conclusion that reward assignment benefits primarily from designing the correspondence structure, while the additional complexity of solving for a global transport plan is not always the determining factor.